gofractally/psinode-docker-image/README.md

 To update the image when there's an update to the rolling release, manually trigger the github action: `ubuntu-2004-builder-container` and it should pull in the latest version of the rolling release.

+Note: If there was an update to the dockerfiles in psibase, there may also be a need to update the dockerfile here

 After running the workflow, a new version of [Psidekick](https://github.com/gofractally/psidekick-docker-extension) can be built to run these new artifacts.